Calculate your carbon footprint

 The carbon accounting provided by supplier+s is based on methods, procedures and external datasets that are in line with common reporting standards like the GHG Protocol and accepted by initiatives like the CDP or Science Based Targets (SBTi).

-Please also note that we cannot guarantee a complete and correct application of the tool, since the calculation also depends on you entering correct data.
+Please also note that we cannot guarantee a complete and correct application of the tool, as the calculation results also depend on the accuracy of the data you provide.

-Will by sensitive data be shared with the client(s) that invited me to supplier+s?
+Will my data be shared with the client(s) that invited me to supplier+s?

-You may use the 'Copy results to self-assessment' function on the results page to share certain data with your clients.
-If you choose this option, the aggregated results data will be transferred to the Organization Overview in the self-assessment (Scope 1, Scope 2, Scope 3 upstream emissions, revenue).
+You may use the 'Copy results to self-assessment' function on the results page to share certain data from the Carbon Accounting module with your clients.
+If you choose this option, the aggregated results data will be transferred to the Organization Overview in the self-assessment (Namely the Scope 1, Scope 2, Scope 3 upstream emissions, and revenue).

 Please note that you have the option to use the Carbon Accounting Module as a starting point for your Supply Chain Management and invite your suppliers to participate in supplier+s to gain more insight into their carbon performance.
 If you choose to do so, this will impact the data we process and share with your clients (see information in the Supply Chain Management chapter).